heutelbeck/sapl-policy-engine/sapl-documentation/1_3_Structure_of_a_SAPL-Policy.md

 ### Key Concepts

 **Target Expression vs. Body:**
 - The **target expression** (after `permit`/`deny`) is used for fast policy indexing and pre-filtering.
 It should contain conditions that can be evaluated quickly - typically checks on resource type and action.
-The eager evaluation operator `&` must be used here instead of the lazy `&&`.
+Attribute finders (`<>` operator) cannot be used in target expressions.
 - The **body** (after `where`) contains detailed conditions.
 This is where you include complex logic, cross-entity attribute comparisons, and external attribute lookups (PIPs).
 The body is only evaluated if the target expression matches.

 **Entitlement:**